-As they were in 1998, 2003, 2005, 2006, 2007 and 2008, Volvo wheel loaders are being held as the benchmark in our fleet today.
-This again is based on our findings after demonstrating, researching and reviewing current production units from CAT, Deere, Case and Volvo.
+As they were in 1998, 2003, 2005, 2006, 2007, 2008, 2009, and 2010 Volvo wheel loaders are being held as the benchmark in our fleet today.
+This again is based on our findings after researching and reviewing current production units from CAT, Deere, Case and Volvo.

-Again, areas of comparison and concern include, but are not limited to, tractive effort, physical size, road speed, operating characteristics, ergonomics, operating capacities, special features both standard and optional, serviceability, durability and cost of ownership.
+Again, areas of comparison and concern include, but are not limited to, tractive effort, physical size, road speed, operating characteristics, ergonomics, operating capacities, special features both standard and optional, serviceability, durability, cost of ownership and sound suppression.

 In some areas the Volvos were equal to the others, but in many areas they exceeded expectations in what we currently have in our fleet and other current production equipment we reviewed.
-We also now have the benefit of ten years of operating experience with our current Volvo loaders.
-Upon reviewing the maintenance history of our current units, I found them to be the "low cost" leaders in comparison to other loaders in our fleet with nearly the same amount of operating hours.
-The nearest competitor has over two and a half times as many repair orders written for product related problems as the Volvos did.
-In addition, the repair orders that were written on the Volvos were for some very minor problems resulting in a very minimal amount of downtime.
+We also now have the benefit of thirteen years of operating experience with our current Volvo loaders.
+Upon reviewing the maintenance history of our current and former units, I found them to be the "low cost" leaders in comparison to other loaders that we have had in our fleet with nearly the same amount of operating hours.
+The former competitor had over two and a half times as many repair orders written for product related problems as the Volvos did.
+In addition, the repair orders that were written on the Volvos were for some very minor problems resulting in a very minimal cost and amount of down time.
 This I firmly believe to be a testimonial to the serviceability, durability and low cost of ownership attributes of the Volvo loaders.

 Another area of major concern that has surfaced in recent years is noise emissions, not only the operator's exposure, but employees working around the machine as well.
 The Volvo loaders are exceptionally quiet operating machines, for not only the operator, but also for personnel working in the general vicinity of the loader and the public as well.
-The noise exposure level from these machine are so low that Dave Wepking, our Safety and Training Coordinator, has recommended the consideration of continuing to purchase Volvo loaders based solely on this information.
+The noise exposure level from these machine are so low that Dave Wepking, our former Safety and Training Coordinator has recommended that we continue to purchase Volvo loaders based solely on this information and I am sure that our current Coordinator would agree with this for the same reasons.